 WHEREVER YOU ARE, BE ALL THERE ~ Jim Elliot

 It seems crazy that many of us want to learn how to be present because surely this is something that should come naturally?
-But living in a world of distractions many of us find our minds are not fully present and in the moment.
-Often we’re so caught up in thought – reliving past events or thinking about the future – that we miss the world around us.
+But living in a world of distractions we can find our minds are not fully present.
+Often, we’re so caught up in thought – reliving past events or thinking about the future – that we miss the world around us.

-Before Christmas, I caught the bus home and as I looked out the window I took delight in all the things going on around me: people sat in cosy coffee shops, smiling faces, pretty twinkly fairy lights, excited children, overflowing shopping bags, Christmas trees lined up on the pavement waiting to be taken home and decorated.
-I paused for a moment to look around the bus and I noticed every other person was looking down at their phone.
-I felt sad that they’d missed so many lovely sights but perhaps there was something better happening on Facebook after all who am I to judge?
+Before Christmas, I caught the bus home and as I looked out the window I took delight in the things going on around me.
+People sat in cosy coffee shops, smiling faces, twinkly fairy lights, excited children, overflowing shopping bags, Christmas trees lined up on the pavement waiting to be taken home and decorated.
+I paused for a moment to look around the bus and I noticed everyone else was looking at their phone.
+Perhaps there was something better happening on Facebook.
+After all, who am I to judge?

 After years of racing thoughts and continuous iPhone use, I decided to calm my mind.
-And after reading a few books and practicing mindfulness and meditation, I have broken down the challenge of being present into three easy steps.
-They’ve helped me to slow down, stopped me feeling busy and overwhelmed and unlocked a greater sense of enjoyment for the simple things in life.
+And after reading a few books and practicing mindfulness and meditation, I’ve broken down the challenge of being present into three simple steps.

 The quickest and easiest way to bring yourself into the present moment is to breathe.
-So if you find your mind is racing simply acknowledge your thoughts, let them go and move your attention to the breath.
-This is a great technique if you’re feeling worried or stressed and it immediately engages your mind with the now.
+So, if you find your mind is racing simply acknowledge your thoughts, let them go and move your attention to the breath.
+This is a great technique if you’re feeling worried or stressed.

 This post is in collaboration with Panasonic.